 Do I need a visa to travel to Israel/Palestine?

 Access to the Palestinian territories is controlled by Israel.
 Citizens from Western countries do not need visas to enter Israel, but your passport does have to be valid for 6 months from the last day of the trip.

 People from the ages of 18 to 82 have participated in ICAHD camps.
 There are no specific requirements and you can work as hard as you choose.
 The travel and living conditions can be basic.
 You’ll have to fill out a form letting us know if you have any medical, physical or psychological conditions that might affect you or others in the course of the camp.

 Is there a cancellation policy?

-All funds paid to ICAHD will be put towards the rebuilding, whether you decide to attend the camp or not.
+All funds paid to ICAHD will be put towards the rebuilding whether you decide to attend the camp or not.
 If the camp is cancelled (an unlikely event), you will be fully reimbursed.

-See you in July!
+See you in October!

 “The ICAHD rebuilding camp has changed my life.
 To help build a house for someone in need is very fulfilling.
 The ICAHD program gave me a chance to learn from many very committed and deeply informed people.
 The international camp team were inspirational, freely sharing their wide experience and understanding.
 Some came from strong Zionist families and struggled to remain loyal to family whilst living their commitment to Palestinian rights.”
-L Burrows, UK, 2015 camp
+L Burrows, UK, 2015 ICAHD camp